What to Expect: Families FAQ

 Yes, you may bring gifts to the facility, but please do not bring any outside food or drinks of any kind.

 Even though we provide the necessary items at our facility, alcohol-free hygiene items are appreciated, as many clients prefer to have their own brand of shampoo or deodorant, for instance.

 Items may be sent care of the client’s name to River Oaks.
 All items are checked in at the front desk.
 Due to the sensitive nature of rehab, all items will be searched.

 What Is My Role?

-More than anything, the role of a family member in a loved one’s addiction treatment is to support them in their recovery.
-Your loved one will benefit from knowing you support them in seeking help for their addiction.
+More than anything, the role of a family member in helping a loved one with addiction is to support them in their recovery.
+Your loved one will benefit from knowing you are there from them as they go through treatment.

 At River Oaks, we offer visitation every weekend for family members to see their loved ones in treatment: